• Skip to primary navigation

 If Configure IP Address is set to Automatic, your IP Address is Dynamic, if it is set to Manual it is a Static type of IP Address.

-3. Check IP Address on iPhone
+3. Check If IP Static or Dynamic on iPhone

 1. Go to Settings > Wi-Fi > tap on your Wi-Fi Network.